 Status Review

 Student’s must successfully pass each of the standard measurements in order to continue receiving aid through the following academic year.
-Students who fail any of the standard measurements will not be eligible to receive any aid for an upcoming term until they are able to successfully pass all of the SAP measurements or they are approved to receive aid by submitting a SAP appeal to the Office of Financial.
+Students who fail any of the standard measurements will not be eligible to receive any aid for an upcoming term until they are able to successfully pass all of the SAP measurements or they are approved to receive aid by submitting a SAP appeal to Financial Aid Services.

 SAP Appeal Process

-Students who fail any of the SAP measurements resulting in the loss of eligibility may submit an appeal directly to the Office Financial Aid asking for for an extension of eligibility.
-Each appeal is reviewed on a case by case basis.
+Students who fail any of the SAP measurements resulting in the loss of eligibility may submit an appeal directly to the Financial Aid Services asking for an extension of eligibility.
+Each appeal is reviewed on a case-by-case basis.
 Final approval will be determined by committee.
 If approved, the student will be awarded aid for a single term.
 SAP will be reviewed at the end of appeal term.
 If the student has failed to pass each measurement, they will lose eligibility to receive aid until they can successfully pass of all of the measurements or submit a second appeal for consideration.
-Students may appeal a maximum of two times before SMU requires a one on one consultation between the student, Academic Advisor, and the Financial Aid Advisor.
+Students may appeal a maximum of two times before SMU requires a one-on-one consultation between the student, Academic Advisor, and the Financial Aid Advisor.

-The Financial Aid Advisers have the responsibility of reviewing and approving an appeal.
-At the Financial Aid Advisor discretion, the appeal may be submitted to the Appeals Committee consisting of various staff members within the Division of Enrollment Services, as selected by the Associate Directors of Undergraduate and Graduate Advising.
+The Financial Aid Advisors have the responsibility of reviewing and approving an appeal.
+At the Financial Aid Advisor's discretion, the appeal may be submitted to the Appeals Committee consisting of various staff members within the Division of Enrollment Services.
 The Appeals Committee will meet as needed.

 Course Withdraws/Repeats/Incompletes/Failures: Earned hours and attempted hours all count toward the quantitative measure of 150% of hours a student may attempt when working toward a degree.